 Step 5: Send In Your Contract, Invoice And Welcome Packet

-- Invoice: Use an invoicing platform like wave to send your client an invoice.
-Of course this will be based on the amount agreed on in your proposal
+- Invoice: Use free platforms like Paystack or zoho invoice to send your client an invoice.
+Of course this will be based on the amount agreed on in your proposal.

 Be sure to follow up with your client to ensure your client sends in the details you need to start work.